 One of the most common cat myths goes back to the title of this post, which is that cats have nine lives.
-It is said that this myth stems from the fact that cats are known to be very agile and have great dexterity.
-Though no one knows the exact derivation of the saying, it was used as far back as Shakespearean times.
+This myth may stem from the fact that cats are known to be very agile and have great dexterity.
+Although, no one knows the exact origin of the saying, people used as far back as Shakespearean times.

 Cats are commonly seen on television with a bowl of milk next to their water.
-While it is true that cats do like milk even when they are older in age, the milk we buy in supermarkets isn’t the same as milk that has come straight from a cow or from their mothers.
-That means that it can be hard for cats to digest.
+While it is true that cats do like milk even when they are older in age, the milk we buy in supermarkets isn’t the same as milk that has come straight from a from any animal, let alone their own mothers.
+Store-bought milk can be hard for cats to digest.

 So, while they might drink the milk, cats typically grow up to be lactose intolerant.
 Giving them milk will likely cause stomach pains, diarrhea, or vomiting,

 There is one thing about cats that is not a myth – their health is very important!
 We’ve heard some crazy things over the last 25 of serving Maryland, so we’re not surprised by anything.
 Getting regular checkups and exams for your kitty is the best way to keep them happy and healthy.
 Forget the nine lives, help make your cats’ one life the best it can be.